coderwall/coderwall-legacy/CONTRIBUTING.md

     Now that you've got VirtualBox and Vagrant installed with the source code cloned in `~/assemblymade/coderwall` we can start up the Vagrant instance.

         cd ~/assemblymade/coderwall
-        vagrant up

-    You will likely be prompted for your `sudo` password to allow VirtualBox to mount the shared folder using NFS.
+        ./run.sh # or run.bat if you're on Windows

     Since this is probably the first time you're running this command it's going to take a VERY long time (bandwidth willing) to run.
-This is because Vagrant needs to fetch the Coderwall base box from the Internet and it's about 1GB.
+This is because Vagrant needs to fetch the Coderwall base box from the Internet and it's about 1.4GB.
 Fortunately that really only has to be done once (unless the base box get's updated but that's another story).

     Once Vagrant reports that you're booted up and ready to go then you'll be able to SSH into the local vm similiar to any other remote box.